SzymonRojek/testimonials-component/README.md

 Already at this stage of learning, I know that the flexbox is not good for building complex layouts in the general sense but definitely it is amazing for setting content inside of elements.

-## Setup
+## Setup:

-Clone this repo to your desktop and run this project locally using npm to install all the dependencies.
+Clone this repo to your desktop and run this project locally.

+The challenge comes from the website [Frontendmentor.io](https://www.frontendmentor.io/dashboard).